-The fast-growing company opened its stores at breakneck speed; Tim Hortons opened its second store 20 days after landing the first store, and after 50 days, a third store was opened.
+The fast-growing company opened its stores at breakneck speed.
+Tim Hortons opened its second store 20 days after landing the first store, and after 50 days, the third store was opened.

 “When I joined Burger King in 2012, Burger King only had more than 50 stores, and now there are more than 1,000.
 So, why is it impossible to open 1,500 Tims in 10 years?”
 Lu said in an interview with Chinese business media in April 2019.

-Tim Hortons and American fast food restaurant chain Burger King announced a $12.5 billion merger in 2014 to form Restaurant Brands International (NYSE: QSR), which was expanded in a 2017 purchase of American fast-food chain Popeyes Louisiana Kitchen.
+Tim Hortons and American fast food restaurant chain Burger King announced a $12.5 billion merger in 2014 to form Restaurant Brands International (NYSE: QSR) and expanded with a 2017 purchase of American fast-food chain Popeyes Louisiana Kitchen.

-The restaurant giant ranked as the fifth-largest fast-food restaurant entity after Subway, McDonald's, Starbucks, and Yum!Brands.
+The restaurant giant ranked as the fifth largest fast-food restaurant owner after Subway, McDonald’s, Starbucks and Yum!Brands.

-China's coffee market has attracted a number of domestic and international players.
+China’s coffee market has been attracting local and international players.

 Luckin Coffee (Nasdaq: LK) fired its CEO and COO on Wednesday after an uncovered fraud.
 Since April 7, LK shares have been halted at $4.39 from its recent high of $27 in late March.
-As of January 2020, it managed 4,507 stores, exceeded the number of Starbuck locations in China.
+Luckin owned 4,507 outlets in China by year-end.

-A number of foreign brands have entered into the booming Chinese coffee market in recent years.
-California-based Peet's Coffee entered the Chinese market in 2017, while Japan-based Doutor Coffee opened its first store in Shanghai in 2018.
-British coffeehouse Costa Coffee owns 460 outlets in China.
-Still, Seattle-based Starbucks is by far the biggest foreign player, with 3,600 stores in China and a digital cooperation agreement with Alibaba with
+Other foreign brands like California-based Peet’s Coffee entered the Chinese market in 2017, Japan-based Doutor Coffee opened its first store in Shanghai in 2018, and British coffeehouse Costa Coffee 460 outlets in China.
+Seattle-based Starbucks announced digital cooperation with Alibaba with 3,600 stores in China.

 Shares in Restaurant Brands International were trading at $49.37 per share, down 5% Wednesday morning.